marksweb/marksweb/README.md

   </tr>
 </table>

 That comes from a sqlite db, counted by a [glitch.com](https://glitch.com/) application.
+If it doesn't load, you probably just woke the application up, so refresh.

 The application which was created by [ryanlanciaux](https://github.com/ryanlanciaux) who wrote about it on [dev.to](https://dev.to/ryanlanciaux/quick-github-profile-visit-counter-14en).
 I just added support for sqlite to hopefully create a persistent count.